CCurl/cccForth/README.md

-# c4 - a minimal and extensible Forth system
+# c4 - a minimal and extensible Forth-like VM / OS

 c4 is intended to be a starting point for a programming environment that can grow to fit the user's needs.

-The main goals for this minimal Forth are as follows:
+The main goals for this project are as follows:

 - To be easy to modify and add/extend the primitives.
 - To be able to run on any system that has a C compiler.